akkadotnet/Akka.Persistence.Sql/README.md

     - ICurrentAllEventsQuery
 - Snapshot Store Support

-#### This is still a WORK IN PROGRESS
+#### This project is Prerelease

-**Pull Requests are Welcome** but please note this is still considered 'work in progress' and only used if one understands the risks.
-While the TCK Specs pass you should still test in a 'safe' non-production environment carefully before deciding to fully deploy.
+**Pull Requests are Welcome** but please note this is still considered prerelease and only used if one understands the risks.
+You should still test in a 'safe' non-production environment carefully before deciding to fully deploy.
+Please provide feedback if you encounter any issues!

 Working: